Visit the page of the channel you wish to publish the episode to and look for the 'Publish Episode' button.

 Ideally use a high-quality input file but strike a balance between quality and file-size by compressing it first using a (good) compression codec.

 We strongly recommend against using WAV as an upload format due to it's massive size.
-At least use FLAC for uncompressed audio.

 What are archived episodes ?